OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 ![configuring Flyway to run on the execution container](configure-step-to-run-on-execution-container.png)

-That configures where the step template will run.
-Now we need to configure the parameters.
+Where the step template will run is now configured.
+Next we configure the parameters:

 - Select the package containing the scripts you want Flyway to run.
 - Optional: enter in the path where Flyway is located.